RedBigz/xt-1/JOURNAL.md

 ![grilles on the side of the box](img/2025/07/27/lid2.png)

 ## Minor Fixes

 These aren't on screenshots in the journal, but here are some minor fixes I implemented for consistency:

 - Mounting screw shafts for objects on top of the gantry extrusions have been reduced to 10mm, allowing for M5x15 screws to be used throughout the gantry.
 This has also happened on the toolhead, but just to make the screw size a bit more understandable (not at exactly 10mm though).
 - Gantry object screw shafts have been inspected and fixed (I had found holes in some areas of pulley holders)

 A lot of the time from this journal section was devoted to working on the BOM.
 I should be done with it tomorrow.

+# 2025-07-28/29 - Journaling

+**Estimated time:** 11 hours

+I've worked on the BOM for the two days this entry is allocated too.
+I also fixed a few things, which I'll list now:
+- I've made some screws more universal throughout the build (you'll see holes and raised bits on some of the stepper/gantry mounts to save screw usage)
+- I've fixed some mounting issues with the bed in CAD (wasn't being displayed right)